DarekRomanowski/blade-builder/README.md

 writing your blade template, you can preview it in browser.
 Just type address you've configured for this project followed by template name.
 If you created some subdirectories, you need to use them as part of an address.
 For instance you have index.blade.php template inside _views/about_ directory.
 Type http://your-address/about/index and you will see content built from your template.
-What just happend?
+What just happened?
 Long story short - magic.
 Thanks to that magic you can preview all blade templates existing in _views_ directory (with one exception - we'll get back to this soon).

 What about second way?
 Well it's almost the same as the first one but instead of previewing templates in browser, you can